minio/minio/docs/kms/README.md

 **2.1.1 Start Vault server in dev mode**

-In dev mode, Vault server runs in memory and starts unsealed.
+In dev mode, Vault server runs in-memory and starts unsealed.
 Note that running Vault in dev mode is insecure and any data stored in the Vault is lost upon restart.

 ```
 vault server -dev